ssbindu/FinalProject/README.md

 - Download nodejs
 - Download MysqL Workbench
 - Inside the files of the project, in connection.js file remove my password from password section and put your password of mysql.
-- In MysqL Workbench, paste these lines of codes:
+- In MysqL Workbench (in query 1), paste these lines of codes:

 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Your Password';

 FLUSH PRIVILEGES;

+create schema ecom_bindu;

+- Then go to terminal and write the single line of code

+npm run dev

+after clicking enter the server will start.